pluim003/dockerhub_influx/README.md

 Traceback (most recent call last): File "./dockerhub_influx.py", line 8, in <module> import requests ImportError: No module named requests

 You'll need to install the python-requests module.

+### Credits

+Credits go to https://github.com/chrisbergeron/ for supplying the pihole_influx-script.
+After some modifications earlier I decided to make it suitable to get Dockerhub-statistics

+### Background

+I used the docker-hub-exporter for a while which exports data to a Promotheus-database.
+Created by https://github.com/badsmoke .
+But didn't like the way stuff was stored and with zero knowledge of golang I couldn't get it the way I wanted it.

+### To do

+Maybe enter a username instead of image-names to get all images by a specific user.